theodox/mGui/readme.md

-The module has two main parts.
+# Key parts

+## Wrappers and Properties

-*mGui.core* defines two classes, **Control** and **Layout**.
-These do the same job: wrapping maya UI objects with a property-oriented syntax.
-The *mGui.controls* and *mGui.layouts* provide subclasses of these for all of the control and layout widgets in Maya.
+mGui.core defines two key classes: Control and Layout.
+These are the abstract bases for all of the widgets in the Maya GUI library.
+These classes are assembled using a special metaclass and property descriptors defined in mGui.properties.
+Together, these allow for property-style access to the GUI widgets, both for layout and value purposes.

 ## Bindings